Content Decay Monitor

 - 4. Improve page speed and Core Web Vitals

-- 5. Optimize for featured snippets
+- 5. Optimise for featured snippets

 Gradual Decay20-30% traffic loss